Andrew Barclay - a brief history

 The works survives to this day with the modern buildings built in the Hunslet Barclay era continuing in use for train refurbishment work.
 Some of the earlier buildings have been put to residential use and part of the site, including the railbus shop that built the Pacers, have been redeveloped as a Morrisons supermarket.

 Above - Part of the original works site.
 AB 2068 is on display in the window next to the entrance (Photo Kris Ward)

-Below - The new buildings built as part of Hunslet Barclay's modernisation of the works in the 1980s, still in use by Wabtec for train refurbishment.
+Below - The new buildings built as part of Hunslet Barclay's modernisation of the works in the 1980s while in use by Wabtec for train refurbishment.
 (Photo Kris Ward)